aws/sagemaker-sparkml-serving-container/README.md

 Request Structure
 -----------------
-SparkML Serving Container can parse requests in both `text/csv` and `application/json` format.
+SageMaker SparkML Serving Container can parse requests in both `text/csv` and `application/json` format.
 In case the schema is passed via an environment variable, the request should just contain the payload unless you want to override the schema for a specific request.

 ### CSV
-For CSV, the request should be passed with `content-type` as `text/csv` and `schema` should be passed via environment variable.
+For CSV, the request should be passed with `content-type` as `text/csv` and schema should be passed via environment variable.
 In case of CSV input, each input column is treated as `basic` type because you can not have nested data structures in CSV.
 If your input payload contains one or more columns with `struct` as `vector` or `array`, you have to pass the request payload using JSON.

 Sample CSV request: